Larry Grant (American football)

-Larry James Grant (born February 16, 1985) is a former American football linebacker.
-He was drafted by the San Francisco 49ers in the seventh round of the 2008 NFL Draft.
-He played college football at Ohio State.
+Larry James Grant (born February 16, 1985) is an American former professional football linebacker.
+He played college football for the Ohio State Buckeyes and was selected by the San Francisco 49ers in the seventh round of the 2008 NFL draft.
 Grant also played for the St. Louis Rams and Chicago Bears.
-He is the former head football coach at Paso Robles High School in California.

-Early years
+Early life

 Grant began during his freshman year at Foothill High School in Sacramento, California, where he lettered as a running back and safety (gridiron football position) safety.
 He then moved to Georgia, attending Meadowcreek High School in Norcross, Georgia, for his sophomore and junior years.
 Grant then transferred to Norcross High School as a senior and lettered as a tailback, rushing for 450 yards with six touchdowns on only 35 carries (12.9 avg) during his senior campaign.
 He then left Norcross High in the winter, moving back to California, where he re-enrolled and graduated from Foothill High School.